 About

+I am an experimental printmaker and ceramic artist with unconventional methods.
+By editing, slicing and reassembling the prints and elements I create new images.
 In my art making I am discovering a visual language that includes objects, surface and color.
 A common object like the screw is something that is often disregarded.
 I use its traditional formal quality along with its endless conceptual interpretations to contrast process with idea.
-I juxtapose objects and imagery, and introduce color to make the work more quizzical, evocative and contemplative.
+I juxtapose objects and imagery to make the work more quizzical, evocative and contemplative.

-The introduction of color in my work allows me to communicate with the viewer emotionally.
-I do not make work with one particular conceptual interpretation in mind, but rather I feel that the combination of objects and imagery allow the viewer to draw a personal conclusion.
-The use of layers enables me to control what is revealed, obscured or subdued.
-This process aids in the interpretation of physical and visual relationships.
+The use of color in my work allows me to communicate with the viewer emotionally.
+I do not create work with one particular conceptual interpretation in mind, but rather I feel that the combination of objects and imagery allows the viewer to draw a personal conclusion.
+I use of layers to control what is revealed, obscured or subdued.
+This process guides the viewer to form their interpretation of the physical and visual relationships.

-The material is not as important as the process in which I use it.
-Mixed media gives me a clear advantage over working with only one medium; it allows me to juxtapose color against color, line against line, form against form and material against material.
+The material is not as important as the artistic process.
+Creating with mixed media gives me an advantage over working with only one medium.
+I can juxtapose color against color, line against line, form against form and material against material.

 Be the first to post a comment.